 After all, data can only improve if action is taken at the boardroom level first.

-Data quality software should form the cornerstone of your organisation’s data quality drive.
-Even the smallest company cannot realistically make any meaningful progress without some kind of automation.
+Data quality software should form the cornerstone of your organization’s data quality drive.
+Even the smallest company cannot really make any meaningful progress without some kind of automation.

 Even something simple, such as data quality checks within a form, can be enough to stop errors from being introduced at all, which can have a considerable effect on the overall health of your CMS or other data silos.
 Once you are checking data at the point of entry, you can stop people from creating duplicates automatically; you can also prevent basic form field errors that can wreak havoc across your integrated business systems.